If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Thus, you work hard to maintain your reputation and impress the clients and agencies you work with.

 There is also the possibility that you might not get your desired job each month.
-Long periods of no work as a freelancer are common in the field.
+Long periods of no work as a freelancer are standard in the field.
 And that’s a notable shortcoming of a Korean translator.

 There are also some questions about future job prospects because of the improvement of machine learning technology.